 Other, more invasive procedure types, such as a SMAS facelift, deep plane facelift, or a composite facelift, cost in the range of $10,000-$25,000, but the results are expected to last an average of 10-15 years.
 These procedures address issues such as cheek flatness, neck sagging, and jawline irregularities most effectively.
 These have a greater risk and reward, with slightly longer recovery than the smaller procedures.

-Keep in mind that no facelift surgery can promise permanent results as the face, neck, and the body in general will continue to naturally age and be affected by gravity.
+Keep in mind that no facelift surgery can promise permanent results as the face, neck, and body will continue to naturally age and be affected by gravity.
 While some procedure types offer longer-lasting results, your skin will continue the natural process of maturing and you should expect even the most permanent results to last approximately 15 years.
-During that time, you might find that you will want other procedures, such as neuromodulators (Botox, Dysport, or Xeomin), eyelid lift, brow lift, injectable filler, skin resurfacing, and others to further enhance your results.
+During that time, you might find that you will want other procedures, such as neuromodulators (Botox®, Dysport®, or Xeomin®), eyelid lift, brow lift, injectable filler, skin resurfacing, and others to further enhance your results.

-Contrary to popular belief, the recovery process following a facelift is a direct result of the surgical technique used, and not the anesthesia type.
+Contrary to popular belief, the recovery process following a facelift is a direct result of the surgical technique used and not the anesthesia type.
 Almost all facelift patients experience a period of bruising, swelling, and redness around the incision or injection sites.
-The duration of these recovery steps vary according to the type of procedure, the extent of the facelift, and the natural healing capacity of each individual.
+The duration of these recovery steps varies according to the type of procedure, the extent of the facelift, and the natural healing capacity of each.
 You should expect these things to occur, though, and be prepared to ice, rest, and take proper care of the area as it heals.

 Before & After Overview